ome/omero-documentation/omero/sysadmins/server-permissions.rst

     **Group owner**
         Your group may have one or more owners.
-The group owner has some additional rights within each group than a standard group member, including the ability to add other members to the group.
+The group owner has some additional rights within each group compared to a standard group member, including the ability to add other members to the group.

     **Group member**
         This is the standard user.